I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 You can use this plant in the foreground of a large aquarium.

-You can use it as a midground plant in medium-size aquarium.
+You can use it as a midground plant in a medium-size aquarium.

 The green cryptocoryne wendtii is a smaller variation of this plant.